CHAPTER XVII: 'T' in Theater Means 'Tea' (Reynard)

 To recap: Alaric won the pre-impeachment match.
 Castiel won the first hearing.
 Alaric came back and won the second.
 It's two to one, in favor of Alaric.

 Could Castiel could find a way to get out of that mess?
 I wouldn't be surprised if he could.
 He was a sly fox with the cunning of the devil.
-I would be disappointed if this would be the end for him.
+I would be disappointed if this were the end for him.
 After all his cunning and all his maneuverings, he would only be taken down by, what, an audio clip?
 That's too anticlimactic!

-"Uhm . . .
+"Uhm...
 Thank you?"
 She flicked her gaze to me before rolling her eyes.
 "Is that what you want me to say?"